 The Doctena Privacy Statement was updated on July 5th, 2018

 Your privacy is important to Doctena.
 We’ve developed this Privacy Statement that covers how we collect, use, disclose, transfer, and store your information.
-Please take a moment to familiarize yourself with our privacy practices and let us know if you have any questions.
+Please take a moment to familiarize yourself with our privacy practices or visit the Doctena Privacy Center to get more information

 Our Privacy Principle